Weighted wave envelope estimates for the parabola: Introduction

 \begin{remark} \Cref{cor:sqweighted} (and \Cref{thm:sqweighted} to be stated) remains valid when the parabola $\cP$ is replaced by a small perturbation of $\cP$ for which the bilinear restriction estimate (see \Cref{thm:bil}) is valid.
 In particular, it holds for any function whose Fourier transform is supported in a small neighborhood of the unit circle under a corresponding modification in the collections $\T_\tau$ and $\U_\tau$ outlined before the statement of \Cref{thm:BR} below.
 In addition, \eqref{sqThm} holds for all non-negative $H\in L^\infty(\R^2)$ with $R^{-100}$ replaced by $R^{-100} \| H\|_{L^\infty}^{1/p}$ by homogeneity and the fact that $\kappa_{p,cH}(U) = c^{1/p}\kappa_{p,H}(U)$ for any $U\in \U$ and constant $c>0$. \end{remark}

 For $H\equiv 1$, we have $\kappa_{p,H}(U)=1$ for any $U\in \U$.
 Thus, when $p=4$, \Cref{cor:sqweighted} essentially recovers the classical square function estimate \eqref{eqn:Fef}.
 For $2\leq p<4$, the $H\equiv 1$ case of \Cref{cor:sqweighted} recovers square function estimates due to Gan \cite{Gan}, where more general small cap square function estimates are established.
+The case $p=2$ of \Cref{cor:sqweighted} is essentially contained in \cite{CarberySeeger}; this was kindly pointed out to us by Tony Carbery (see also \cite[pages 17--19]{CarberySlide}).
 Our weighted square function estimates are inspired by weighted decoupling inequalities for the paraboloids, which have been extensively studied in recent years and applied to problems such as the Falconer distance set conjecture and Bochner-Riesz means; see, e.g., \cite{GIOW, DORZ, GanWu, Kim} and references therein.

 We compute the constant $\max_{U\in \U} \kappa_{p,H}(U)$ for $\alpha$-dimensional weights. \begin{ex}[$\alpha$-dimensional weights] Let $0\leq \alpha \leq 2$.
 Suppose that $H:\R^2 \to [0,1]$ is $\alpha$-dimensional in the sense that